Resend Integration

 Verification

-Now you can try submitting an email subscription through the page Footer and verify the following:
+Now you can try submitting an email subscription in the page Footer and perform the following verification:

-- Check the Emails page in the Resend dashboard to view email sending status
+- Check the Emails page in the Resend dashboard to review email sending status

-- Check the Audiences page in the Resend dashboard to verify Audience additions
+- Check the Audiences page in the Resend dashboard to review Audience additions

 - Check the Logs page in the Resend dashboard to review email sending logs

-- Check the submitted email address to verify receipt of notification emails sent via API
+- Check the submitted email address to see if you received the notification email sent by the API

-In the Nexty.dev template, I've also built in a rate limiter implemented with Upstash Redis, and provided a usage example in the email subscription feature.
-In the next chapter, we'll complete the Upstash configuration to make the rate limiter functional.
+In the Nexty.dev boilerplate, I've also built in a rate limiter implemented with Upstash Redis, and provided usage examples in the email subscription feature.
+In the next chapter, we'll complete the Upstash configuration to make the rate limiter effective.